Quickcoder2005/splide_mod/README.md

 # splide_mod

-### This is a slight modification of the splide library css part.
+> This is a slight modification of the splide library css part.

 # usage

-### Add these line of code in before mounting splide.
+> Add these 2 lines of code in before mounting splide.